Rothe's method in direct and time-dependent inverse source problems for a semilinear pseudo-parabolic equation: Introduction

-The main purpose of this paper is to study the inverse source problem for equation \eqref{eq:problem} with the measurement given in the form of \eqref{sec:direct_problem}, which is important from physical meaning, and to establish the existence and uniqueness of a weak solution applying Rothe’s method \cite{Kacur1985}.
-The additional term $\nabla \cdot \left( \eta(t,\X) \nabla \pdt u\right)$ in the pseudo-parabolic equation in \eqref{eq:problem} clearly provides additional regularity of the solution to the direct problem.
-However, this term complicates the analysis of the inverse problem (\ref{eq:problem}-\ref{sec:direct_problem}) due to the presence of the Dirichlet boundary condition and measurement in the form \eqref{sec:direct_problem}.
-The approach developed in previous investigations \cite{Slodicka2014jcam,Grimmonprez2014b, VanBockstal2017,VanBockstal2020,VanBockstal2022a,VanBockstal2022c} (by decoupling the problem at the time steps) appears not to be effective here.
-In this contribution, we handle the time-discrete problems in a different way, which leads to the existence and uniqueness of a solution to (\ref{eq:problem}-\ref{sec:direct_problem}) under an additional restriction \eqref{cond:uniqueness} on the data.
+The main purpose of this paper is to study the inverse source problem for equation \eqref{eq:problem} with the measurement given in the form of \eqref{sec:direct_problem}, which is important from a physical perspective, and to establish the existence and uniqueness of a weak solution applying Rothe’s method \cite{Kacur1985}.
+The additional term

+in the pseudo-parabolic equation in \eqref{eq:problem} provides extra regularity for the solution of the direct problem.
+However, this term introduces a technical challenge in the analysis of the inverse problem (\ref{eq:problem}-\ref{sec:direct_problem}) under Dirichlet boundary conditions.
+In the case of Neumann boundary conditions \cite{VanBockstal2025}, if the measurement is taken as a spatial average over the whole domain $\Omega$, one can apply the divergence theorem to rewrite the pseudo-parabolic term in terms of the flux of $\partial_t u$ on the boundary.
+This allows the discrete problem at each time step to be decoupled using the solution at the previous timestep $u_{i-1}$ (calculating subsequently $h_i$ and $u_i$), as employed in previous investigations \cite{Slodicka2014jcam,Grimmonprez2014b,VanBockstal2017,VanBockstal2020,VanBockstal2022a,VanBockstal2022c}.

+Under Dirichlet boundary conditions, the boundary values of $\partial_t u$ are not directly available, and the measurement does not provide information on the full boundary flux.
+Moreover, the decoupling strategy from earlier works is not effective as the previous timestep's velocity $\delta u_{i-1}$ is not given at $i=1.$ In this contribution, we overcome this barrier by introducing a perturbation approach at the discrete level, in which $\delta u_i$ is used instead of $\delta u_{i-1}$, and $u_i$ is computed first, followed by $h_i$.
+This strategy leads to the existence and uniqueness of a solution to (\ref{eq:problem}-\ref{sec:direct_problem}) under an additional source identification condition \eqref{cond:uniqueness}.

 The paper is organised as follows.
-In \Cref{sec:direct_problem}, we consider the corresponding direct problem in detail, which will be used in the study of the inverse problem.
-The inverse problem is addressed in \Cref{sec:inverse_problem}, where we provide its weak formulation and establish the existence and uniqueness of weak solutions to (\ref{eq:problem}-\ref{sec:direct_problem}) using Rothe's method.
-In \Cref{sec:experiments}, a numerical scheme on the discrete level, and some numerical examples are presented.
+In \Cref{sec:direct_problem}, we study the corresponding direct problem in detail, which forms the basis for the analysis of the inverse problem.
+The inverse problem is treated in \Cref{sec:inverse_problem}, where we provide its weak formulation and prove the existence and uniqueness of weak solutions to \eqref{eq:problem} using Rothe's method.
+In \Cref{sec:experiments}, we present a practical numerical scheme based on a perturbation approach, which reduces the solution of the discrete problem to solving two standard variational problems and evaluating a scalar coefficient.
+We also establish discrete-time error estimates for this scheme, and numerical experiments are provided to illustrate its accuracy, stability, and convergence, even in the presence of small levels of noise.